-- The school has an agreed Mobile Technology Policy. - In school Blogs and newsgroups are blocked unless a specific use is approved. - Parents, Staff, Governors and Children are advised never to give out personal details of any kind which may identify them or their location, including uploading photos of themselves in their school uniform. - Children must not place personal photos on any social network space provided in the school learning platform. - Children and parents are advised that the use of social network spaces outside school brings a range of dangers for primary aged pupils. - Children are advised to use nicknames and avatars when using social networking sites and to send kind messages to others as well as to report anything suspicious that they do not like by telling an adult straight away.
+- The school has an agreed Mobile Technology Policy. - In school Class Blogs are available on Seesaw but these are only open to be seen by our parents via their child's individual log-in - Parents, Staff, Governors and Children are advised never to give out personal details of any kind which may identify them or their location, including uploading photos of themselves in their school uniform. - Children must not place personal photos on any social network space provided in the school learning platform. - Children and parents are advised that the use of social network spaces outside school brings a range of dangers for primary aged pupils. - Children are advised to use nicknames and avatars when using social networking sites and to send kind messages to others as well as to report anything suspicious that they do not like by telling an adult straight away.